 - Material Compatibility

-Ensure materials harmonize with the existing structure, whether by contrasting modern elements like smooth glass and metal against aged wood and brickwork, or integrating traditional materials such as brass, iron, stone, pine, and oak.
+Ensure materials harmonise with the existing structure, whether by contrasting modern elements like smooth glass and metal against aged wood and brickwork or integrating traditional materials such as brass, iron, stone, pine, and oak.

 - Modern Adaptation